Tips for Taps Blog

 It is impossible to know what water filtration product to buy without first knowing your water quality.

 Laboratory testing is the only way to get the information you need in order to buy a water filter that works properly.
 A good water quality report not only tells you what’s in your water but then what technology you need in order to filter or treat your water properly.
-Take a look at an example Tap Score Water Quality Report here
+Take a look at a sample Tap Score Water Quality Report

 Tap Score offers unbiased water testing services that have helped more than 100,000 US homes evaluate their water quality prior to treatment.
 Tap Score does not collect any money or referral fees and is not owned by or affiliated with any water filtration, treatment or chemical company.
 So before looking to buy a water filter, here’s a helpful guide to save you time and money in the long run: